lukepmccombs/mastermind-word-bot/README.md

 At any time use `%quit` to preemptively end a game.

 For more commands with detailed descriptions of their uses and paramaters, use `%help`.

+### Localisation
+Want to localise this bot to another language?

+Make a json file similar to `local/en.json`, and translate it to your language.

+Any uses of `%s` will be replaced with `COMMAND_PREFIX`, and entries must contain all instances of `{<val>}` as in `en.json`.

+If you would like your localisation to be added to this repository, simply make a request!